stryker-mutator/stryker-js/packages/wct-runner/README.md

 ## Loading the plugin

-In order to use the `stryker-wct-runner` it must be loaded in the Stryker mutation testing framework via the Stryker configuration.
+In order to use the `@stryker-mutator/wct-runner` it must be loaded in the Stryker mutation testing framework via the Stryker configuration.
 The easiest way to achieve this, is not have a plugins section in your config file.
 That way, all node_modules starting with `stryker-` will be loaded.

 ## Contributing